sethhaskellcondie/the-game-pensieve-api/Notes.md

-# Notes
+# -- Notes --

 ## Design
 This is a CRUD based Entity system.
 Entities all contain an ID, all entities must implement all the CRUD methods but not all of them need to expose that functionality through the controller.
-There are four layers to the system:
+There are four layers to the system, they all follow this naming convention:
-- Controller - <Entity>Controller.java "SystemController.java"
+- Controller - (Entity)Controller.java - "SystemController.java"
-- Gateway - <Entity>Gateway.java "SystemGateway.java"
+- Gateway - (Entity)Gateway.java - "SystemGateway.java"
-- Service - <Entity>Service.java "SystemService.java"
+- Service - (Entity)Service.java - "SystemService.java"
-- Repository - <Entity>Repository.java "SystemRepository.java"
+- Repository - (Entity)Repository.java - "SystemRepository.java"

 Each layer only calls the layers on the same level or below it.
-For more information on the responsibilities of each layer check the Entity and System classes for each layer.

 ## Domain Encapsulation
 The domain is the core of the system, it could be compiled on its own or transplanted to another system if needed.
 The only way to access the domain is through the different Gateways.
 And the only things allowed to be exported from the domain are: